Bassiouni/Logic-Design/src/assignment.md

 ## Explain the main functions of input and output devices

+### Input Devices

+Translate data from form that humans understand to one that the computer can work with

+### Output Devices

+Pices of equipment that translate the processed information from the CPU into a form that humans can understand

 ## What are the basic components of CPU?

+- Arethmatic and Logic Unit
+- Registers
+- Control Unit

 ## How CPU execute the following instructions?